 For more information please visit durhamartguild.org or to schedule an appointment, please contact firstname.lastname@example.org

 The heart and soul of the Golden Belt arts program, the Warehouse Studios are home to 25 individual studio artists as well as the Golden Belt Warehouse Artists gallery.
 The place to be on Third Fridays, these studios are home to a wide variety of styles and mediums, including paint, jewelry, fashion design, photography, and digital arts.
-The studios can be visited Monday-Saturday from 10 AM – 6 PM, and on Sundays from 12 PM – 5 PM.
+The studios are currently open by appointment only due to COVID-19, with the exception of the Wistful Displacement exhibit (see event calendar for details).
 [Photo courtesy of Kia Smith]

 Scroll down to learn more about the Warehouse Artists.